Failure Domains

 The Seven Convergent Failure Domains

-A cross-domain glossary mapping 61 industry-specific terms to seven stable failure domains.
+A cross-domain glossary mapping 107 industry-facing and analytical terms to seven recurring failure domains.
 Industries that operate large-scale distributed systems routinely invent local vocabulary to describe failures they can observe but cannot fully control.
 The vocabulary changes.
-The underlying failure topology does not.
+The recurring failure pattern does not.

 Part I: The Seven Domains